Serving

 VII.
 Remote Observing

 At home observing: requires the installation of software which only runs on linux and macOS operating systems.
-First time Keck observers are required to travel to WMKO, if at all possible.
+First time Keck users of a particular instrument are required to travel to WMKO, if at all possible.

 NASA Keck observers have access to the Remote Observing Facility (ROF) at IPAC for their Keck observations.
 This ROF is located at Caltech/IPAC (Pasadena, CA).
 See the ROF page for more information and usage guidelines.
-The procedure to use one of these ROFs should be started no later than 5 weeks before the scheduled nights.
+The procedure to use the IPAC ROF should be started no later than 5 weeks before the scheduled nights, starting with the submittal of a remote observing request through the WMKO observers portal.

 Other ROFs are available to NASA users with direct access to these facilities.